Best Delta 8 Products for Depression Reviewed (July 2023)

 • Not as cheap as some other brands

-Delta-8 tinctures are a great choice when you’re looking for longer-lasting effects.
-My top pick is the delta 8 tincture from Hometown Hero.
 This tincture is available in berry, mint, and natural flavors.
 The berry-flavored version got 2nd place for best tincture at the High Times 2021 Hemp Cup.

-Hometown Hero CBD is a Texas vendor best known for its intoxicating hemp products.
+Hometown Hero is a Texas vendor best known for its intoxicating hemp products.
 It donates to veteran organizations and grows its hemp with sustainable methods.

-My experience: I tested all three flavors but the 1200 mg berry was my favorite.
+My experience: I tested all three flavors, but the 1200 mg berry was my favorite.
 I took half a dropper before bed and it helped me fall asleep.
 I also felt some euphoric effects.

-Moonwlkr Delta 8 THC Disposable Vape (Best Disposable)
+Purekana Delta 8 Vape Pen (Best Disposable)

 5/5